tbonesteak5372/End-To-End-Anime-Ratings-Pipeline/README.md

 # Anime Ratings - End-to-End Data Pipeline

 An end-to-end data engineering pipeline demonstrating the use of Apache Airflow, dbt, and Snowflake to extract, load, transform, and visualize anime ratings data from Kaggle.
-This project simulates a real-world ETL orchestration of 10M records, processed using Python, Docker, and cloud data warehousing.
+This project simulates a real-world ELT orchestration of 10M records, processed using Python, Docker, and cloud data warehousing.

 ---